 eSports prize pool – additional information

-While the International 2015 was the leading tournament of all time based on the overall prize pool, the combined prize pools for all eSports events that year reached 74.8 million U.S. dollars worldwide.
-The fact that only a year earlier the prize pools were reported at half of that amount illustrates the increasing worth and significance of this segment of the gaming industry.
-What is more, in 2015 it was calculated that DOTA 2, the official game of The International championships, accounted for 43 percent of the total eSports prize money that year.
+While the International 2017 was the leading tournament of 2017 based on the overall prize pool, the combined prize pools for all eSports events that year reached 121.1 million U.S. dollars worldwide.
+The fact that only a year earlier the prize pools were reported 25 million less than that amount, illustrates the increasing worth and significance of this segment of the gaming industry.
+What is more, in 2017 it was calculated that DOTA 2, the official game of The International championships, accounted for 34.3 percent of the total eSports prize money that year.

-That same year, 11 percent of the eSports prize pools went to League of Legends.
-In terms of dollar value, League of Legends’ total prize pool between January and October 2015 amounted to 4.6 million U.S. dollars.
+That same year, 10.84 percent of the eSports prize pools went to League of Legends.
+In terms of dollar value, League of Legends’ total prize pool in 2017 amounted to 12.02 million U.S. dollars.
 While professional League of Legends' players compete via a variety of different tournaments, one of the most recognized tournaments is The World Championship.
-In fact, the 2013 World Championship is the second most watched eSports event of all time, attracting 32 million unique viewers worldwide.
+In fact, the 2016 World Championship was the second most watched eSports event of all time, attracting 43 million unique viewers worldwide.